KevinGimbel/fakedata_generator/README.md

 ### Corpora generator
 [⬆️ Back to Top](#table-of-contents)

+`gen_corpora_switch` is deprecated and should not be used anymore.

-`gen_corpora_switch` is a special generator that gets its data in JSON format taken from the [Corpora Project](https://github.com/dariusk/corpora).
+Instead there's a new `gen_switch` function that gets its data in JSON format taken from the [Corpora Project](https://github.com/dariusk/corpora).
 A copy of the entire Corpora project is included in the `data` directory.
 Not all data sets are available as of now.
 See the [src/corpora/data.rs](https://github.com/kevingimbel/fakedata_generator/blob/master/src/corpora/data.rs) file for all available sets.

 Possible input values: